-The need for Druid was facilitated by the fact that existing open source Relational Database Management Systems and NoSQL key/value stores were unable to provide a low latency data ingestion and query platform for interactive applications [35].
-In the early days of Metamarkets, we were focused on building a hosted dashboard that would allow users to arbitrary explore and visualize event streams.
-The data store powering the dashboard needed to return queries fast enough that the data visualizations built on top of it could update provide users with an interactive experience.
+The need for Druid was faciliated by the fact that existing open source Relational Database Management Systems and NoSQL key/value stores were unable to provide a low latency data ingestion and query platform for interactive applications [35].
+In the early days of Metamarket the company was focused on building a web-based dashboard that would allow users to arbitrary explore and visualize event streams.
+Interactivity was very important to us; we didn't want our users sitting around waiting for their data visualizations to update.

 In addition to the query latency needs, the system had to be multitenant and highly available.
-The Metamarkets product is used in a highly concurrent environment.
 Downtime is costly and many businesses cannot afford to wait if a system is unavailable in the face of software upgrades or network failure.
-Downtime for startups, who often do not have internal operations teams, can determine whether a business succeeds or fails.
+Downtime for startups, many of whom have no internal operations teams, can mean the difference between business success and failure.

-Finally, another key problem that Metamarkets faced in its early days was to allow users and alerting systems to be able to make business decisions in "real-time".
-The time from when an event is created to when that event is queryable determines how fast users and systems are able to react to potentially catastrophic occurrences in their systems.
-Popular open source data warehousing systems such as Hadoop were unable to provide the sub-second data ingestion latencies we required.
+Finally, another key problem that Metamarkets faced in the early stages of the company was to allow users and alerting systems to be able to make business decisions in real-time.
+The time from when an event was created to when that event could be queried determined how fast users and systems were able to react to potentially catastrophic occurences in their systems.

 The problems of data exploration, ingestion, and availability span multiple industries.
-Since Druid was open sourced in October 2012, it been deployed as a video, network monitoring, operations monitoring, and online advertising analytics platform in multiple companies.
+Since Druid was open sourced in October 2012, it been deployed as a video, network monitoring, operation monitoring, and advertising analytics platform.